US Federal Loans

 3. Disbursement of your Loan Award

-You may need to allow up to 14 working days for the release of the funds to be completed.
+From the advised disbursement date, you may need to allow up to 14 working days for the release of the funds to be completed.
 While there may be surplus funds available after the university fees are deducted, please do not depend on these funds being credited to your account on the actual disbursement date shown in your notification letter.
 As the first disbursement is available after your course starts we would advise you to have sufficient funds to see you through until then.
 This will allow time for you to open a UK bank account where any surplus loan funds that may be due to you can be credited.

 Each term the process will be as follows: